 Mr. Mark Jones (Full-time)

-I am the full-time school counselor at Nottingham.
+I am a full-time school counselor at Nottingham.
 I have lived in Arlington with my wife for over 30 years and we raised our children here.
 I am an avid walker, bicyclist, tennis player and vegetable gardener.
 I was a trial lawyer for many years before deciding to change careers and enroll in graduate school for school counseling.
 My undergraduate degree is from Connecticut College and I attended George Washington University for my masters in school counseling.
 I believe that the quality of our relationships with children is usually the best predictor of how well we help them.
-I am solution focused more than problem focused.
+I see my role as helping students create solutions to their problems.
 Students and I explore their goals and identify small, experimental steps that help them create their preferred future.

 Ms. Kelynne Bisbee (Tuesdays)